 Special Mention: Oor Iravu (2020)

-Also, Read: Paava Kadhaigal (2020) Netflix: Sinful Filmmaking under the Garb of Hard Hitting Social Drama
+Also, Read: Paava Kadhaigal (2020) Netflix: Sinful Filmmaking under the Garb of Hard-Hitting Social Drama

 Vetrimaaran treated the film with a bold and innovative style, choosing a subject in which form and content merge.
 The pacing is not fast like in his other films; instead, it is a slow study of how Sumathi’s decision has impacted the lives of various family members.
 Vetrimaaran did not deviate from his usual style of narrative exploration, but he brought an understated rhythm to the unfolding of the events.
-“Oor Iravu” ends on a depressing note as we realize that such evil things are a reality and will continue to happen unless and until the evils of casteism are not obliterated from our society.
+“Oor Iravu” ends on a depressing note as we realize that such evil things are a reality and will continue to happen unless and until the evils of casteism are obliterated from our society.